Skip to Content

 Ask for a rescue team

-In the meantime, the message may be clear.
+The message should be clear by now.
 Phishing awareness training is definitely useful, but a real hacker will use more resources to get in.
-To stage this, it may be good to ask a specialized service provider to do a 'redteam' exercise.
+To stage this, it may be good to ask a specialised service provider to do a 'red team' exercise.
 For example, let such a cybersecurity company try to get admin rights on your server.

-For example, a Fox IT employee impersonated an intern, who failed to upload the RESUME to the organization.
+For example, an employee of Fox IT pretended to be an intern, who failed to upload the CV to the organisation.
 After several attempts by the HR department to solve the problem, they acted outside all procedures.
 Then the hacker came in and after not too long, he did indeed get admin rights on a server.
 All in all, it only took two weeks.

 Lesson 13

 A hacker fights without gloves.
-By that we mean that you can still make the phishing emails so good, a hacker can always do better.
+By this we mean that you can make the phishing emails as good as you want, a hacker can always do better.
 After all, he does not have to follow the rules.
-Therefore, do not blindly trust good response.
+Therefore, do not blindly rely on a good response.
 It does not mean that it is safe (at most safer than before).

-A company will never, as a test, draw up a phishing email stating that director x is having an extramarital affair.
-Or that the supervisory authority has made a decision about director y.
-Such emails deliver a high click rate, but also damage the reputation of the company or staff members.
+As a test, a company will never draw up a phishing e-mail stating that director x is having an extramarital affair.
+Or that the supervisor has made a decision about director y.
+Such emails result in a high click ratio, but also damage the reputation of the company or its employees.

-A hacker has no message about that: he has more resources than the IT department.
+A hacker doesn't care about that: he has more resources than the IT department.

 A hacker fights without gloves!